 - The materials provide opportunities to review previously taught skills at the beginning of each lesson.
-For example, lessons for grade 1 begin with a warm-up that reviews skills from prior lessons.
-The teacher provides a word, and the student identifies specifics within the word, or substitutes sounds as directed.
-For example, in grade 1, "Lesson 20, Digraphs: Voiced and Voiceless th" students begin with a five-minute warmup where students practice substitution with initial phonemes and segmentation with three phonemes.
+For example, lessons for grade 2 begin with a warm-up that reviews skills from prior lessons.
+The teacher provides a word, and the student substitutes previously learned sounds with the word as directed.
+For example, in grade 2, "Lesson 9, Digraphs wh and ph" instruction begins with a five-minute warmup where students practice substitution of final phonemes and blending three to four phonemes.
 The phonemes in this review were first taught in prior lessons.
-This type of daily warm-up is located in each day's lesson script, allowing for a cumulative review of previously taught skills. - In addition to daily review, the materials offer periodic days to "Review and Transfer."
-After several lessons, a day is set aside for students to apply skills learned in various activities designed for reviewing recently taught content. - The materials include opportunities for cumulative review of previously taught skills.
-The "Grade 1 Review and Transfer Day Routines" include choice boards for individual or partner practice of previously taught skills.
+This type of daily warm-up is located in each day's lesson script, allowing for a cumulative review of previously taught skills. - The materials include opportunities for cumulative review of previously taught skills.
+In addition to daily review, the materials offer periodic days to "Review and Transfer."
+After several lessons, a day is set aside for students to apply skills learned in various activities designed for reviewing recently taught content.
+The "Grade 2 Review and Transfer Day Routines" include choice boards for individual or partner practice of previously taught skills.
 The teacher reviews skills and checks for understanding of previously taught skills.
-The lessons have a review section starting "Part 2: Phonics and Spelling."
+The lessons have a review section at the start of "Part 2: Phonics and Spelling." - The "Program Overview" provides a summary of the "Mid-Year Cumulative Skill Check" and "End-of-Year Cumulative Skill Check."
+The "Mid-Year Cumulative Skill Check" assesses skills taught from the beginning of the year to mid-year and tests students' ability to encode.
+The "End-of-Year Cumulative Skill Check" assesses skills taught from the beginning of the year to mid-year and tests students' ability to encode.